Operator $K$-theoretic analysis of random adjacency matrices: Introduction

-In \cite[\S6]{Jacelon:2023aa}, it was explained how some of the powerful machinery developed by Wood \cite{Wood:2017tk} could be adapted to the setting of graph $\cs$-algebras.
-We considered multigraphs $E$ built from unions of perfect matchings, and observed that the distributions of Sylow subgroups of random cokernels established in \cite{Nguyen:2018vh} were also present for $K_0(\cs(E))$, which happens to be given by the cokernel of the transpose of the multigraph's adjacency matrix shifted by the identity.
+In \cite[\S6]{Jacelon:2023aa}, it was explained how some of the powerful machinery developed by Wood \cite{Wood:2017tk} could be adapted to $K$-theoretic analysis of graph algebras.
+We considered multigraphs $E$ built from unions of perfect matchings, and observed that the distributions of Sylow subgroups of random cokernels established in \cite{Nguyen:2018vh} were also present for $K_0(\cs(E))$, which is given by the cokernel of the transpose of the multigraph's adjacency matrix shifted by the identity.
 The original motivation for the current work was to experimentally verify the $K_0$-behaviour predicted by this theory.
-We were indeed able to do this (see Section~\ref{section:stats}), but what immediately became apparent from the data was something overlooked in \cite{Jacelon:2023aa}, namely, asymptotically almost-sure triviality of the $K_1$-group, which happens to be given by the kernel of the shifted, transposed adjacency matrix.
+We were indeed able to do this (see Section~\ref{section:stats}), but what immediately became apparent from the data was something overlooked in \cite{Jacelon:2023aa}, namely, asymptotically almost-sure triviality of the $K_1$-group, which is given by the kernel of the shifted, transposed adjacency matrix.

 The singularity problem for random matrices has a storied history in combinatorics (see the discussion and references in \cite{Nguyen:2018vh}).
 It posits that sufficiently random square matrices are nonsingular with probability approaching $1$ as the matrix size grows to infinity.
 Our working hypothesis is that this should be applicable not just to the adjacency matrices $A_E$ of appropriate random graphs $E$, but equally well to $M_E=A_E^t-I$.
 As alluded to earlier, this matrix determines $K_0(\cs(E))=\coker M_E$ and $K_1(\cs(E))=\ker M_E$ (see the discussion surrounding \eqref{eqn:kt}), and its nonsingularity exactly means triviality of $K_1$.
 We will see in Section~\ref{section:models} that this applies to \emph{Bernoulli digraphs} $\dd_{n,q}$ in which each possible edge (allowing loops but not multiple edges) occurs independently with fixed probability $q$, and also to random $r$-regular multigraphs $\g_{n,r}$ built from perfect matchings.